subhadrasony1312-dot/subhadrasony1312-dot/README.md

 ## 💬 Fun Facts About Me

 - 🌸 I designed a **floral-themed personal website** because code can be beautiful too
-- 🤖 I built an **AI-Based resume analyzer** to help people land better jobs — including my own future self!
+- 🤖 I built an **AI-Based resume analyzer** to help companies to analyze multiple resume at a time using AI !
-- 📱 I turned that project into a **PWA** so it works offline too — accessibility matters
 - 🌱 I believe in **learning by building** — every repo is a lesson
 - ☕ Best debugging fuel: chai and curiosity